JisuHann/JisuHann/README.md

   <a href="https://jisuhan.tistory.com">Blog</a> •
   <a href="https://github.com/JisuHann">Github</a>
 </p>

 #### 📚 Education
-- Senior Computer Science Student in Ewha Womans University, South Korea (2018.03 ~ Present)
+- Senior Computer Science Student in Ewha Womans University, South Korea
 - Minor Major in Electrical and Electronic Engineering

 #### 🌱 I’m currently Interested in ...